karlvr/consistent.js/README.md

 ### Extracting the scope to a Javascript object

 The scope contains some extra properties required for Consistent.
+Particularly the `$` object where all of Consistent’s functionality lives (e.g. `scope.$.apply()`).
+It also contains event handler functions (property names prefixed with a `$`), which aren’t part of your model data.

-In order to obtain a Javascript object with just the scope properties use the `extract` function.
+In order to obtain a Javascript object with just the model properties use the `extract` function.
+It will remove the `$` object and any keys starting with a `$` symbol.
+It will also evaluate all value functions and put their current value in the result.

 ```javascript
 var scope = $("#item").consistent();